mancuoj/fe/src/xns/1/index.md

 :::info JavaScript: Names, Versions, and Modes JavaScript was created at Netscape in the early days of the web, and technically, "JavaScript" is a trademark licensed from Sun Microsystems (now Oracle) used to describe Netscape's (now Mozilla's) implementation of the language.

-Netscape submitted the language for standardization to ECMA—the European Computer Manufacturer's Association—and because of trademark issues, the standardized version of the language was stuck with the awkward name "ECMAScript."
+Netscape submitted the language for standardization to ECMA—the European Computer Manufacturer's Association—and because of trademark issues, the standardized version of the language was stuck with the awkward name "ECMAScript".

 In practice, everyone just calls the language JavaScript.
 This book uses the name "ECMAScript" and the abbreviation "ES" to refer to the language standard and to versions of that standard.
 :::